The question we get asked the most...

 It’s a great question and we get asked this more then any other question.
 As we all know babies are unpredictable and don’t always appear when they say they will.
 Its very rare a baby actually arrives on their given due date, unless you have a selected C-Section.

-If babies arrive early, which every single baby I’ve had in the studio this month has arrived early.
+If babies arrive early, and most of the babies I’ve had in the studio recently have arrived early.
 From 2 weeks to 2 months early!
 Its all ok as we can manage our diary accordingly.
-I’ve worked with probably more prem babies then most photographers within my area and if you read my last blog about Prem babies you will know how we work around the best time to come into the studio.
+I’ve worked with probably more premature babies then most photographers within my area and if you read my last blog about Prem babies you will know how we work around the best time to come into the studio.

 So how it all works from my perspective is, if little one is super keen to meet mummy & daddy and arrives early or if baby is extra comfy and stays put a little while longer that’s fine as I limit my appointments to allow for these occasions.
 This allows me to be more flexible with my appointments and still be able to guarantee baby will be captured within the first two weeks of arriving